|Title:||Head Men's Lacrosse Coach|

 In 2013 he was named New England Collegiate Conference Coach of the Year after guiding numerous athletic and academic all-conference selections.
 He is also the all-time winningest coach in school history.

 Blumenthal played lacrosse at the University of Rhode Island from 1999-2001 and was a member of the 2001 Pioneer League Championship team.
 Blumenthal received his Bachelor's of Arts in Communication from URI in 2003 and also attained a Masters of Arts in Sport Management from Adelphi University in August of 2009.
-Blumenthal has also served on the USILA Division III All-American Committee and resides in Natick, Mass. with his wife Cherilynn.
+Blumenthal has also served on the USILA Division III All-American Committee and is presently the NECC representative to the IMLCA Division III Advisory Committee.
+He resides in Natick, Mass. with his wife Cherilynn.